Skip to content

 Building from sources

+The build is driven by Meson and meson-python.
 Building the extended + withdeploy edition of Hugo from source requires the following dependencies:

-2. The Git version control system
+1. The Git version control system

 Windows users can use the Chocolatey package manager in order to use the MinGW compiler.
 After installing Chocolatey, run the following command in an elevated terminal prompt: